‘Putin perfectly understands that Ukraine is running out of time’

 “The Kyiv regime’s sabotage of progress toward a peaceful settlement, distortion of facts, and attempts to delay the inevitable have significantly complicated the negotiation process,” said Spartak Baranovsky, a political scientist and member of the Moscow-based Digoria Expert Club, a think tank whose views broadly align with those of the Russian government.

-“The Ukrainian side refused to implement the [2014-15] Minsk agreements and then rejected the initial parameters of the peace agreement negotiated in Istanbul [in 2022].
+“The Ukrainian side refused to implement the Minsk agreements and then rejected the initial parameters of the peace agreement negotiated in Istanbul.
 It is truly difficult to establish a constructive dialogue with such an unreliable counterpart,” he told Al Jazeera.

 The Minsk agreements were a series of treaties signed in 2014 and 2015 to end the war in Donbas, where Russian-backed separatists were fighting the Kyiv government.
 After the full-scale invasion of 2022, several meetings between Russian and Ukrainian delegates have taken place in Belarus and Turkiye, all of which failed to secure peace.